A Self-Improving Coding Agent: Related Work

 Several approaches leverage LLMs to optimize agent behaviors through natural language interaction.
 OPRO \citep{yangLargeLanguageModels2024} and Promptbreeder \citep{fernandoPromptbreederSelfReferentialSelfImprovement2023} focus on optimizing prompts through language.
 Others have explored using LLMs to critique and refine agent behaviors \citep{klissarovMotifIntrinsicMotivation2023}, generate training curricula \citep{kumarPracticeMakesPerfect2024}, or provide natural language feedback for reinforcement learning \citep{quRecursiveIntrospectionTeaching2024}.
 Since our agent can edit its entire codebase, this includes the ability to tune its own prompts to optimise the behaviour of any part of the agent.

 Recent work has begun exploring automated approaches for designing and optimizing agent systems.
 AgentSquare \citep{shangAgentSquareAutomaticLLM2024} proposed a modular design space that abstracts agent components into planning, reasoning, tool use and memory modules, allowing automated search over module combinations.
+AlphaEvolve \citep{novikovAlphaEvolveCodingAgent2025} set out to use a coding agent to make scientific discoveries and optimize computational infrastructure, the results of which may accelerate the training of the LLM underpinning AlphaEvolve itself.
+The approach taken by these works leans more heavily on structured, evolutionary search than our own.

 Perhaps the most closely related line of prior work began with \acr{ADAS} \citep{huAutomatedDesignAgentic2024}. \acr{ADAS} used a target-agent which performs the actual task, and a meta-agent which improves the target-agent.
 As such, \acr{ADAS} is not self-improving (as the meta-agent improves the target agent, not itself).
 Moreover, in \acr{ADAS} the meta-agent edits only a single \texttt{forward} function, written in a domain-specific language which has been carefully designed to make expressing different prompting schemes very straightforward.
-In contrast, our self-improving coding agent is fully self-improving (i.e.\ there is no distinction between the meta and target agent), and it operates over the agent's full codebase.
+In contrast, our self-improving coding agent is fully self-improving (i.e.\ there is no distinction between the meta and target agent), and it operates over the agent's full Python codebase.